Browse tips

 The Yume Techo Vision Board page is a reusable blank grid spread for visual goals, mood boards, reminders, quotes, screenshots, photos, color cues, and tiny pieces of direction.
 Use it when everyone needs to see what they are building, not only write a task list.

 A useful Vision Board is not just a pretty collage.
 It connects a visual reminder to real choices.
-A clear desk image can become a Friday reset.
+A clear desk image can become a Friday tidy.
 A walking path can become a lunch walk.
 A study setup can become two weekly study blocks.
 A family photo can become one protected dinner night.

 How to get to this page